What?

 With this adjustment, SRI adds to its existing agro-ecological approach and the beneficial attributes of regenerative, organic, and conservation agriculture.

-1. Start with young, healthy plants
+1. Start with young, healthy seeds or seedlings

 2. Optimise spacing to minimise competition between plants